William Macaulay Counselling

 Relaxation:

 Learning relaxation skills can help you release the physical tension in your body, which may be contributing to you experiencing excessive anxiety.
-Simple daily relaxation tools may be helpful, such as deep breathing, progressive muscle relaxation, meditation, mindfulness exercises and non-strenuous exercises like yoga.
+Incorporating simple daily practices like deep breathing, meditation, progressive muscle relaxation, mindfulness exercises, and non-strenuous activities like yoga can be helpful.

 -